Social media

 Additional guidance

-- Focus on social media (GPhC)
+- Focus on social media (GPhC);

-Case studies and journal coverage
+Case studies and journal articles

 - Pharmacists as Social Media Influencers (Pharmacy Times USA)